 With that cast in place, BRC continued to grow its effectiveness in national recreation advocacy.
 For example, in 1989 the Coalition focused on demonstrating the importance of national trail funding legislation.
 BRC empowered members to get involved in the National Recreational Trails Fund Act, which passed in 1991.
 The educational outreach and grassroots effort leading to the establishment of this program is considered by many to be the single most significant trail funding legislative effort in the country.
 (Note: See A Chronology of the BlueRibbon Coalition by Clark Collins for history and timeline on NRTFA / RTP.)

-In 1996, the Coalition contracted Del Albright to help develop a Strategic Plan for BRC that BRC continues to follow.
-As one of our contractors, Del Albright currently serves as BRC’s 4-wheel drive Ambassador.
-During 1996, the BlueRibbon Coalition also contracted with Don Amador as the group’s Western Representative, a role in which he continues to serve.
+In 1996, the Coalition contracted Del Albright to help develop a Strategic Plan for BRC that guided the Coalition for decades.
+Del Albright also served until 2018 as BRC’s 4-wheel drive Ambassador.
+Also in 1996, the BlueRibbon Coalition contracted with Don Amador as the group’s Western Representative, a role he served until his departure in 2018.
+Both of these dedicated enthusiasts served the coalition well during their time with us, and we wish them well as they move forward with other important projects for recreation.

 Late in 1996, the BlueRibbon Coalition hired Michael Patty as editor of the BlueRibbon Magazine.
 In his full time position, Michael also took on the job of maintaining and improving the BRC website at that time.
 Early in 2007, BRC hired Travis Poppe as its website and IT specialist.
 In January of 2010, the BlueRibbon Magazine went entirely online as part of the move toward a more updated communication network.
 In the Fall of 2011, the integration of the magazine into a fully-dynamic online webzine completed the final stage of BRC’s move to modernize and improve its member communication.
 A continuously updated stream of recreation news, editorial commentary and a host of additional content at that point became available to members and the public, moving BRC into the leading edge of the twenty-first century.